lorenzo-dipaola/lorenzo-dipaola.github.io/_pages/publications.md

 ## Book chapters

-Rizzi, G. B., & Di Paola, L. (2025). *Digitalian Comics: Italian Digital Comics’ Path from National Tradition to Platform Society*.
+Busi Rizzi, G., & Di Paola, L. (2025). *Digitalian Comics: Italian Digital Comics’ Path from National Tradition to Platform Society*.
 In **Italian Comics in the New Millennium.
 Vol. 2: New Scenarios, New Forms, New Themes**.
 Vernon Press.

 ---